Aeindus/IFilterShellView/README.md

 [![IFilterShellView Product Screenshot][product-screenshot]](https://github.com/Aeindus/IFilterShellView)

 There are not that many great features built into the window's explorer.
 It is true however that the explorer is not in fact a `simple` program built by Microsoft.
-It is rather a quite complicated system that integrates the tools and exposes the interfaces required so as to make development and integration a not that hard of a process.
+It is rather a quite complicated system that includes the tools and exposes the interfaces required so as to make development and integration a not that hard of a process.
 All that is required is access to documentation and code samples that /lead the way/.
 With that knowledge at hand the explorer is as customizable as it could be - to some extent - of course.

-However, windows namespace extensions are not being developed as many of the modern developers tend to choose the easy path.
-That is the reason why you won't see new plugins for the windows explorer - Microsoft lacks the will and people lack the knowledge as well as the will :-)
+However, windows namespace extensions are not developed - Microsoft lacks the will and developers lack both knowledge and will :-)

 The `IFilterShellView` is an extension built for the windows explorer that improves the searching experience and allows a broader spectrum of actions to be performed on the filtered folders and files.
-The following methods of fitlering items are suported at the time:
+The following methods of filtering items are suported at the time:
-* Via text placement (e.g in the beggining or ending or in the middle)
+* Via text placement (e.g in the beggining or ending or in the middle of the text)
 * Via regular expresion
 * Via parsed command that supports filtering via attributes (e.g dates, size, type, extension, ...) as well as the above